Learn Spanish with Salsa Music with these 23 Song Recommendations (Full Translations Included!)

 Y solamente verte en el atardecer

-And only seeing you in the sunset
+And only get to see you at sunset

 Get your hips ready because Baile Inolvidable turns heartbreak into a sizzling salsa party.
 Bad Bunny, the Puerto Rican superstar, looks back on a love he thought would last forever.
 Under blazing horns and tropical percussion, he remembers the partner who taught him how to love and how to dance, picturing the two of them growing old side by side.
 Instead, the romance fades, leaving him alone at sunset, guilt-ridden yet still moving to the music.